IgniteUI/app-builder-docfx/en/on-prem-prerequisites.md

 ---
-title: App Builder On-premise Prerequisites
+title: App Builder On-premise Prerequisites and Installation
 _description: Learn how to start using App Builder On-premises version and what are the prerequisites to install and run it.
 _keywords: App builder, On-premise, Infragistics
 ---

-# App Builder On-premise Prerequisites
+# App Builder On-premise Prerequisites and Installation

+## App Builder On-premise Prerequisites

-This document lists the prerequisites to install the On-Prem version of AppBuilder and is intended for System Administrators who configure operational parameters that maintains and supports Linux/Mac OS/Windows
+This section lists the prerequisites to install the On-Prem version of AppBuilder and is intended for System Administrators who configure operational parameters that maintains and supports Linux/Mac OS/Windows.

-## <a name='sql-server'>Install SQL Server</a>
+### <a name='sql-server'>Install SQL Server</a>

 1. Install [Sql Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) ([direct link](https://go.microsoft.com/fwlink/?linkid=866658))